Historic Interest Rates on Savings in Ireland

 … but the banks were still looking for deposits.
 The best interest rate on an instant access account was with Ulster Bank who were offering 5.5% on their “eSavings Plus” account with a minimum balance of €15K .

-Other good rates included 4.75% from the now-defunct Anglo Irish Bank and 4% from Northern Rock – another bank that also went bust.
-Halifax – who no longer operate in Ireland – were also offering 4% interest on their Flexisaver account on balances under €10k.
+Other good rates included 4.75% from the now-defunct Anglo Irish Bank and 4% from Northern Rock – another bank that also no longer operates in Ireland Halifax – – were also offering 4% interest on their Flexisaver account on balances under €10k.

 Jumping forward again to August 2011 – when the ECB rate was at 1.5%.